Power & Philately: Myth-Making

 With Miniature Works of Art

-I’ll always bow to this supreme subject matter, but my application of the theme – philatelic propaganda – will remain fairly loose as I try to engage a more general readership.
-With philately as the backdrop, I’ll focus more on the political persuasions dictating our lives than the remarkable bits of paper used to facilitate global communication for more than a century.
-It’s a newsletter about history, politics, culture, sociology and art, all through the lens of stamps.
+I’ll always bows to this supreme subject matter, but my application of the overarching theme – philatelic propaganda – remains fairly loose as I engage a more general readership.
+With stamps as the backdrop, Power & Philately focuses more on the political persuasions dictating our lives than the remarkable bits of paper used to facilitate global communication for more than a century.

 Who knows what the future holds?